DIY Pest Control Is More Difficult Than You’d Think

 There Is No Such Thing As Universal Pest Control

 Simply put, different pests require different tactics to remove them from your home.
 What is used to remove and prevent raccoons in your attic will not work for ants.
 But more importantly, and more often overlooked are similar looking species that require different treatments, such as flying ants and termites.
 Or mice and rats.
-Every pest is unique in their behaviour and habits, and therefore require an integrated pest management system that is tailored to them.
+Every pest is unique in their behaviour and habits.
+Therefore the best pest removal system is an integrated pest management system that is tailored to the specific pest.

 DIY Pest Control Can Actually Cost More

-As well, with certain pests such as termites, it’s important that you get them out of your house as soon as possible.
+As well, with certain pests such as termites, it’s important that you get them out of your house right now.
 Certain pests can cause serious damage to your property, home and foundation.
-In these cases, pest infestations aren’t just an annoyance, but can turn into a serious safety hazard that will cost thousands to fix.
+In these cases, pest infestations aren’t just an annoyance, they can turn into a serious safety hazard that cost thousands to fix.

 DIY Pest Control Can Be Dangerous

 Many store-bought pest solutions contain dangerous substances and chemicals.
 While these solutions may not be as effective as professional ones, they can actually cause much more damage.
 Improper use of these chemicals can be a serious hazard to you and your family’s health.
-If you have any small children or pets, it’s really not a good idea to mess around with DIY pest control substances, especially those you leave on the ground such as traps or baits.
+If you have small children or pets, it’s really not a good idea to mess around with pest control substances.
+Do not even try to use substances you have to leave on the ground such as traps or baits.

 Using these products improperly can also can serious harm to the environment.
 Once you spray a solution or lay a toxic trap, it eventually needs to be disposed of.
 By just washing away the solution or throwing it into a regular trash bin, you’re exposing humans, animals and the environment to these toxins.